Indian Head, Saskatchewan: Sports and recreation

 As early as 1889, Indian Head had established its own curling rink, and in 1904 it was a provincial sport.
-Indian Head was one of four rinks which competed in the first curling bonspiel of the Northwest Territories in 1892 playing against Calgary, Regina, and Qu'Appelle.
+Indian Head was one of four rinks which competed in the first curling bonspiel of the North-West Territories in 1892 playing against Calgary, Regina, and Qu'Appelle.

-Indian Head established its hockey team by 1900, one of the first of a dozen or so in the Northwest Territories.
+Indian Head established its hockey team by 1900, one of the first of a dozen or so in the North-West Territories.

 After World War II, for a period of time, baseball tournaments were held in Saskatoon and Indian Head offering thousands of dollars in prize money.
+In the 1950s, Indian Head hosted an all-black baseball team called the Rockets; the players were Negro league players from Jacksonville, Florida.
+The team was extremely popular and reportedly brought thousands of people to the town to watch them play.
+The Rockets were inducted into the Saskatchewan Baseball Hall of Fame in 2022.

 Indian Head is home to the Saskatchewan Rural Sports Hall of Fame and Museum established in 1992 which commemorates athletes from rural Saskatchewan who achieved fame in the big leagues.

 In 2013, the Indian Head Broncs hosted and won the 3A 9 Man Provincial High School Football Championship, defeating the Meadow Lake Spartans 14–7.